dinitheth/anoma-apps/SUBMIT_TO_ANOMA_NODE.md

 ## Submitting a Transaction to the Anoma Node

 To submit a transaction to the Anoma Node use the `mix client rm-submit` tool.
-This command must be run from the Anoma Node clone directory.
+This command must be run from the Anoma Node root directory.

 Pass the path to a `.nockma` file you produced with the `juvix compile anoma` command.